Gabrielnero000/PBR-Playground/README.md

 So, to understand  how those algorithms works, we need to understand how the vision works.
 Every **eletromagnetic** phenom (Wi-FI, TV and radio signal, light...) have a **wavelength**, wich can go from a few picometeres (Gamma rays and X rays) to even hundreds of meters (AM radio waves).
 We are intrested in a particular interval in that range: between 370 nanometers and 750 nanometers.
 That's the interval that we call **Visible Spectrum of Light**, i.e. the wavelenght interval that we can see.

-When the light rays colide with an object, that object absorbs part of the energy (i.
+When the light rays colide with an object, that object absorbs part of the energy (part of the light, basically) and reflects the rest of it.
+If the reflected

 ## Gallery: Images of Experiments
 PBR is about genereate beautiful CG images, so here they are!
 The images in this section was generated using my code or existing PBR softwares.
 I hope you appreciate it!